ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 For applications to know the kind of information (e.g., "TITLE") relates to a certain level (CD title or track title), a set of assigned `TargetTypeValue` values and `TargetType` names is also needed.
-That also means the same tag name can have different meanings depending on its `TargetTypeValue`, otherwise we would end up with 7 "TITLE_" tag names.
+That also means the same tag name can have different meanings depending on its `TargetTypeValue`, otherwise 7 "TITLE_" tag names would needed.

 For human readability, a `TargetType` string can be added next to the corresponding `TargetTypeValue`.
 Audio and video have different `TargetType` values.